octref/vti-demo/README.md

 You can run `yarn && yarn type-check` to get these errors on CLI as well.

-[This PR](https://github.com/octref/vti-demo/pulls/1) fixes the type error and the build then succeeds.
+[This PR](https://github.com/octref/vti-demo/pull/1) fixes the type error and the build then passes.